 - Up to $500 ship credit & other offers

 7-Nt | Mediterranean on Harmony of the Seas

 4. Castle Bran (Dracula’s) – Romania

-Considered to be the home of Bram Stoker’s world famous character, Dracula, this is the only castle in Transylvania that meets the book’s description.
-Dracula is a Transylvanian count with a castle overlooking a valley with a river flowing below.
+Considered to be the home of Bram Stoker’s world-famous character, Dracula, this is the only castle in Transylvania that meets the book’s description.
+Dracula is a Transylvanian Count with a castle overlooking a valley with a river flowing below.
 While Dracula himself is a fictitious character, it is widely accepted that the name is derived from that of Vlad the Impaler.
 Vlad was famous for his bloodthirsty habit of impaling his enemies on wooden spikes and leaving them to die.
 His victims are sometimes estimated at up to 100,000.
 Despite not actually being the home of Vlad, the renewed interest in him from the book has led many to believe the souls of his victims reside here.
 Some have reported that at night you can hear the howling and moans of his victims as they were impaled (many took days to die).

 If you enjoy a scare or just a good story, be sure to add these castles to your itinerary.
 If unfeasible, don’t worry; the European hotel you’re staying in probably has a guest or two taking an eternal extended stay.

-Signup for Exclusive Deals
+Signup for Hotel Deals

 Exclusive access to private sales, customized specials & more